-Are Black Beans or Pinto Beans Healthier?
+Are Black Beans Healthier Than Pinto Beans?

-Black beans and pinto beans are some of the most popular beans due to their affordability and versatility in so many dishes.
-While both pinto and black beans are healthy, is one better for you than the other?
+Black beans and pinto beans especially are some of the most popular beans because they’re affordable and versatile in so many dishes.

 This blog will break down the differences between these two types of beans, from the basic information about the beans’ appearances to their nutritional benefits and shortfalls.